Tutorial for bioregion

 Please have a look at this tutorial page to better understand how these functions work.

-4. Clustering algorithms
+4. Bioregionalization algorithms

 The bioregion